 Artcile 72.6 ‘Global Action on Patient Safety’ resolution was adopted by the World Health Assembly on 25 May 2019 on the WHA, after which with the support of the World Health Assembly, 17 September every year was announced as the World Patient Safety Day in May 2019.
 Was done.
 The World Health Organization (WHO) celebrated World Patient Safety Day for the first time in 2019.

-World Patient Safety Day, 17 September 2021, WHO urges all stakeholders to “Act now for safe and respectful childbirth!” with the theme “Safe maternal and newborn care”.
+World Patient Safety Day, 17 September 2023, WHO urges all stakeholders to “Act now for safe and respectful childbirth!” with the theme “Engaging patients for patient safety”.
 Approximately 810 women die every day from preventable causes related to pregnancy and childbirth.

 - Raising global awareness of the importance of protecting health workers and related facts, including patient safety.